IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 <!-- markdownlint-disable MD029 -->

 Wanting to create a custom Binding of Isaac stage is common.
 But the vanilla API does not have support for this.
-Instead, IsaacScript offers a built-in library to accomplish custom stages - batteries-included.
+IsaacScript offers support for custom stages as part of its standard library.
 See the [usage section](#usage) below.

 Historically, people have used the [StageAPI](https://github.com/Meowlala/BOIStageAPI15) to build custom stages, but using IsaacScript over StageAPI has several advantages.
 See the [motivation section](#motivation) below.